 No such luck.
 The film never builds up a head of steam, never really evokes an emotion.

-Just when you think her sons will express some ambivalence about their mother’s life choice, they instead offer unconditional support, with scene after scene marked by loving Mom hugging one after another of her sons in a none-too-subtle display of perfect family understanding.
+Just when it looks like her sons will express some ambivalence about their mother’s life choice, they instead offer unconditional support, with scene after scene marked by loving mom hugging one after another of her sons in a none-too-subtle display of perfect family understanding.
 Her cold-as-a-glacier, disapproving Norwegian father (Jan Rubes) soon comes around, too.

 Cammermeyer’s colleagues express almost universal support as well.
 Even the military prosecutor at her expulsion hearing swears he deeply admires her and is only doing his duty.